 Acute Transverse Myelitis (ATM) involves a brief but intense attack of inflammation (swelling) in the spinal cord that damages myelin.
 Myelin is the protective covering of nerve fibers.
 Myelin is also called "white matter" due to its color.
 Because ATM affects myelin, it is a type of "demyelinating" disorder.
 The spinal cord transmits information between the brain and the body.
 ATM usually affects the middle (thoracic) portion of the spinal cord.
 In some cases, it can affect the upper (cervical) portion of the spinal cord.

-How Children’s approaches Acute Transverse Myelitis
+How Boston Children’s approaches Acute Transverse Myelitis

 Boston Children's Hospital treats children with ATM through our Pediatric Multiple Sclerosis and Related Disorders Program.
 The program team is led by doctors specializing in demyelinating disorders, and includes a pediatric neuropsychologist, a nurse and a social worker.